 Want to support your favorite restaurants directly?
 Buy a gift card that helps keep them in business now and that you can still benefit from later.
 The Adams Morgan BID sent out an email calling gift cards “restaurant bonds”—”similar to ‘war bonds’ during WWI and II.”
 Find lists of businesses offering gift cards here and here.

 Order takeout or delivery

 From fine-dining to fast casual, a lot of restaurants are offering carryout in the hopes of staying afloat to continue paying employees (or what employees they have left).
 Meanwhile, delivery services are now emphasizing “contact-free” drop-offs to keep everyone safe.
 To help you sort through the many new to-go options, we’ve rounded up some of our top picks here.
 Find a more extensive list of options here.

 Surely we could all use a socially distant drink right now as well.
-So here’s one piece of good news: DC government has rolled out new rules that allow beer, wine, and spirits with food deliveries.
+So here’s one piece of good news: Local governments have rolled out new rules that allow beer, wine, and spirits with food deliveries.
 It’s no secret that restaurants make a big chunk of their profits from alcohol sales, so the change could help give them at least some boost.
 Here are some of the places where you can get great alcoholic options to-go.